abarker/pytest-helper/doc/sphinx_docs/index.rst

    This function is usually called without arguments, near the end of a setup function or fixture.
 If `auto_import` is used then it is automatically imported into the module's global namespace.

+   Note that some linters will complain about variables being used without being set.

 * :ref:`pytest_helper.clear_locals_from_globals<clear_locals_from_globals>`